UI/UX Design Solution for Emotional Wellness in the Virtual Workspace

 - The system has to be designed for privacy controls.

-As a plugin-type application, Milo will be designed for collaboration software that my survey respondents said that they frequently use, such as Microsoft Teams and Slack.
+Milo will be designed as plug-in software that workers frequently use, such as Microsoft Teams and Slack.

-Going forward, I hope to present Milo as a model tool for emotional wellness for companies.
+In the future, Milo can be used as a model tool for emotional wellness for companies.
 The design is optimized for companies that are collaborative and typically feedback-seeking, but this reflection and feedback model could also be an asset for companies with emerging work ethics.

 Sources: 1Seigyoung Auh, Bulent Menguc, Pinar Imer, Aypar Uslu, (2019, October) Frontline Employee Feedback-Seeking Behavior: How Is It Formed and When Does It Matter?; 2Benke, I. (2020, October).
 Chatbot-based Emotion Management for Distributed Teams: A Participatory Design Study.
 Retrieved from https://www.researchgate.net/figure/Chatbot-design-instance-NeutralBot-implemented-based-on-design-workshops-with_fig4_345178251